yanochoa/jumpingBears/src/pages/pricing/index.md

       price: "90"
     - description: Ideal for 30 people.
       items:
-        - Waterslide bounce castle & pool
+        - Bounce house with a slide
         - 4 tables
         - 30 chairs
       plan: Combo 2